 6. Live Streaming

-In a livestream.com study, 81% of internet and mobile audiences watched more live video in 2016 than in 2015.
+In a livestream.com study, 81% of internet and mobile audiences watched more live videos in 2016 than in 2015.
 Moreover, YouTube reports mobile video consumption rises 100% every year.
 So it’s no secret that live video is becoming a powerful marketing tool each day.

 Live streaming gives you a more intimate way of connecting with audiences.
 People want to feel involved in what their favorite brands are cooking up.
 There’s also the fact that people will want to join your feed before it’s over out of curiosity for what they’ll miss seeing live.